Anthony Henry (wrestler)

+Anthony Henry (born December 25, 1983) is an American professional wrestler, primarily performing for independent circuit.
+He is best known for All Elite Wrestling (AEW) and Ring of Honor (ROH).
+He is one-half of the tag team the WorkHorsemen with JD Drake.

-Anthony Henry is an American professional wrestler.
-He is known for his work in independent promotions including Evolve, World Wrestling Network (WWN), Full Impact Pro (FIP), Premiere Wrestling Xperience (PWX), NWA territories and Atlanta Wrestling Entertainment (AWE) promotions, where he is a three-time NWA/APW (Alternative Pro Wrestling) North Georgia Champion, one-time Evolve Tag Team Champion, one-time FIP World Heavyweight Champion, and one-time PWX Heavyweight Champion.
+He is known for his work in independent promotions including Evolve, World Wrestling Network (WWN), Full Impact Pro (FIP), Premiere Wrestling Xperience (PWX), National Wrestling Alliance territories, Atlanta Wrestling Entertainment (AWE) promotions and Deadlock Pro-Wrestling (DPW), where he is a three-time NWA/APW (Alternative Pro Wrestling) North Georgia Champion, one-time Evolve Tag Team Champion, one-time FIP World Heavyweight Champion, one-time PWX Heavyweight Champion, and one-time DPW Worlds Tag Team Champion.
 He also worked for WWE under the ring name Asher Hale.